Andropogon virginicus: Similar species

+Fire ecology

+Andropogon virginicus is very adaptable and tolerant to fires.
+The dryness of this plant species makes it significantly flammable.
+After fire, broomsedge has the ability to quickly regenerate from its root system.
+The time of the year also affects how Andropogon virginicus reacts and how quickly it is able to regain its growth and maturity.
+Burning in November after an October frost decreased broomsedge stem density by more than 47%.
+Broomsedge control can be conducted by herbicides, but control may be short-lived due to recruitment by seed.

 Invasive species

-Andropogon virginicus has also been introduced to Japan and Australia.
+Andropogon virginicus has been introduced to Japan and Australia.
 It competes with other species by allelopathy, releasing persistent herbicidal chemicals from its dying tissues, such as decaying leaves.
-A. virginicus colonizes disturbed areas such as abandoned mining sites.
+Andropogon virginicus colonizes disturbed areas such as abandoned mining sites.
 It is a weed of pastures and grazing ranges, where it proves less palatable and nutritious to cattle than other grasses.
 This species is tolerant of fire and grows back quickly and more abundantly after a burn.
-It is perhaps most problematic in Hawaii, where its natural growth patterns are out of synch with the local climate.
-It is dormant during the Hawaiian rainy season, dying back and leaving the slopes it has colonized exposed and vulnerable to significant erosion.
+It is problematic in Hawaii, it is dormant during the Hawaiian rainy season, dying back and leaving the slopes it has colonized exposed and vulnerable to significant erosion.
 Despite its weediness, the grass is sometimes grown as an ornamental plant.

-The species is now considered invasive in New Caledonia and is stated in legal texts.
+The species is considered invasive in New Caledonia.

-The species features on the list of Invasive Alien Species of Union Concern.
-This means that import of the species and trade in the species is forbidden in the whole of the European Union.
+The species is featured on the list of Invasive Alien Species of Union Concern.
+This means that import of the species and trade is forbidden in the European Union.

 Life history

-Andropogon virginicus is a perennial grass forming narrow clumps of stems up to just over a meter in maximum height [approx. 3 feet 3 inches].
+Andropogon virginicus is a perennial grass forming narrow clumps of stems up to just over a meter in maximum height (around 3 feet 3 inches).
 Its stems and leaves are green when new, turning purplish to orange and then straw-colored with age.
 It produces large amounts of seeds small enough to disperse on the wind.
 This grass is successful in a wide range of habitats.
 It is a prolific seed producer, it has a high germination rate and seedling survival rate, and it thrives in poor soils.